 Fujifilm X-T2 versus Olympus E-M5 II

-The Fujifilm X-T2 and the Olympus OM-D E-M5 Mark II are two digital cameras that were revealed to the public, respectively, in July 2016 and February 2015.
+The Fujifilm X-T2 and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were announced, respectively, in July 2016 and February 2015.
 Both the X-T2 and the E-M5 II are mirrorless interchangeable lens cameras that are based on an APS-C (X-T2) and a Four Thirds sensor.
 The Fujifilm has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-T2 and the Olympus E-M5 II.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-T2 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 II is notably smaller (14 percent) than the Fujifilm X-T2.
 Moreover, the E-M5 II is slightly lighter (7 percent) than the X-T2.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Fujinon X Lens Catalog (X-T2) and the Micro Four Thirds Lens Catalog (E-M5 II).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.